 In certain situations, property of the defendant may be in the hands of another person.
 A garnishment of the defendant's property in the hands of the other person may be made by filing a Civil Form No. 17 (Garnishment).
 The plaintiff should also fill in the county, court number, court address, civil action number and plaintiff and defendant information on the top of the Form 17B (Answer to Request for Garnishment (Other than Wages)).
 If you are using Forms 17 and 17B that you obtained online, you should make four copies of each Form.
 You should retain one copy for your records and take or mail, the original plus three copies each along with the filing fee, to the Court.
 (If you are using a carbonized copy of the Form 17 and 17B supplied by the Court, you do not need to make any additional copies, other than one for your own records.)

 b) Request that a constable's sale of the defendant's property be held.
 If a levy has been made on the defendant's property, the plaintiff may request that a constable's sale be held.
-The plaintiff must notify the Court in writing that he or she requests the sale to be held (there is no special form for this) and pay the applicable fee.
+The plaintiff must notify the Court in writing that he or she requests the sale to be held by completing the CF22A and pay the applicable fee.
 This request must include a statement of what the defendant continues to owe.
 The plaintiff will be notified by the Court of the date, time, and place that the sale is scheduled to be held.
 After the sale, the constable will take the proceeds to the Court and the Court will distribute them.

 4) File a Lien on Real Property.
 A lien on real property (real estate) owned by the defendant may be created by filing a certified transcript of the docket entries of the judgment with the Prothonotary of the Superior Court in any county in which property of the defendant may be located.
 A judgment so transferred becomes a lien from the date transferred on all the real estate of the defendant which is located within the county in which the Prothonotary's office was located.
 The certified copy of the transcript of the docket entries should be requested from the Justice of the Peace Court in which the judgment was obtained.
 The request should be accompanied by the applicable fee.